gunout/Gleaphify/README.md

     http://localhost:5000/ips/< shorten code >

 IT WILL REVELATE THE IP OF THE PERSON THAT HURT YOU !!!!
+GEOLOCALISE WILL COME SOON . . .

 Gunout 2025 ______________________________________________________